 Bayonetta 2 is full of sexuality, but does that make it sexist?
 Nick D. takes a look at satire and sexuality in gaming’s most over-the-top game.

 Bayonetta 2 is a game that was released on the Wii U to almost universal acclaim.
 With a metacritic score that would make most games feel inadequate, Bayonetta 2 clearly left an impression among critics.
 There was an exception, however.
 Polygon gave the game a 7.5.
 This isn’t a bad score, but it wasn’t quite in line with the 9s and 10s the game had been receiving from other professional sites.
 In the bulk of their review, they praised the game for all of the things that other reviewers did – fun, great gameplay, addicting, etc. However, they carved out the caveat that the rampant sexualisation of Bayonetta hurt the game.
+It was so sexualised it could have featured on shemale.sex.
+See what shemalehd.sex has to offer.
 Since the Polygon review, there has been some discussion among gamers (read: mostly yelling) about whether or not Bayonetta is sexist, or whether Polygon is full of social justice warriors (the usual stuff).
 Today, I’d like to look at the sexuality found in Bayonetta 2 (though this could apply to the original as well) and take you, loyal reader, through an examination of sexual exploitation versus satire.

 Sexism and sexualisation, particularly of women, is a hot-button issue in gaming that’s only becoming hotter.
+The chances are, at least some of you have gotten out your adam and eve lube and masturbated over a female character in a video game.
+And while there’s nothing inherently wrong with this, if the sexualisation is the main point of focus for the character then it’s gone too far.
 The video game industry has always relied on various lazy tropes, many of which are inherently sexist.
 The extent and nature of this sexism is beyond the scope of this article, so I’m not going to go into detail.
 However, going forward, it’s important to realize that there are definitely segments of gaming that are not quite as gender-equal as they should be, and there is a growing number of people that are very much not okay with that.
 This is important to understand because it’s the current gaming climate that even made Polygon’s accusation possible.
 Had Bayonetta 2 been released even five years ago, there would have been significantly less attention paid to the sexual aspects.
 Once again, whether this is a good thing or not would require an entirely different piece.

 One thing I cannot deny is that Platinum, the developers of Bayonetta, flaunt sexuality at every possible corner.
 During an early game cinematic, Bayonetta rides on a centaur-esque angel, and the camera zooms in on her rear as it bounces up and down.
 Whenever Bayonetta decides to finish a boss, all of her clothes stream off her body as they channel themselves into a summoned demon.
 This often leaves Bayonetta with only a few strands of hair (her clothes are made of her own hair) to cover the bits of her some people would deem objectionable.
 Then there are the costumes.
 The police outfit is cut off, showing most of her legs.
 The Princess Peach and Daisy costume is equipped with a constantly showing thong.
 Taunting results in a sexy swirl depending on the weapon, with Bayonetta throwing off a casual one liner such as “naughty!”
 And that’s ignoring the bulk of the sexual-innuendo laden dialogue and the way that Bayonetta moves and reacts to enemies in cutscenes.